wriver4/CRM-Framework/.zencoder/rules/repo.md

 # CRM Framework Information

 ## Summary
 A PHP-based CRM (Customer Relationship Management) framework providing functionality for managing leads, contacts, users, and sales pipelines.
 The application follows a traditional PHP web application structure with database connectivity, user management, and table display functionality.
+The application is multilingual with language files stored in arrays in the admin/languages folder, and helper classes to support iternationalization.
+The application also includes a reporting module that generates various types of reports based on different criteria.
+It includes features like CRUD operations, role-based access control, and audit trails.
+It uses Boostrap 5 and Bootstrap Icons for frontend design as well as Font awesome for icons.
+There are other javascript tools used such validator.js and  jquery and datatable.js.

 ## Structure
 - **classes/**: Core framework classes for database, security, and business logic